Skip to main content

 Quick Fix Summary

 If the deed says “joint tenants with rights of survivorship” or “community property with rights of survivorship,” file an Affidavit of Death and record a new deed; you can list and sell the house immediately.
-Everyone else must open probate, obtain Letters Testamentary from the court, then list the home.
-Expect 4–52 weeks before the court issues the letters and the sale can close.
+Everyone else must open probate, obtain Letters Testamentary from the court (4–52 weeks), then list the home.

 What's Happening